When to Use Your FPL Wildcard: Timing, Squad Build, and Expected Value

 Wildcard + Bench Boost

 If a confirmed DGW has at least 8 teams playing twice, activating your wildcard in the GW before and then playing Bench Boost in the DGW is the highest-upside chip stack in FPL.
 You build 15 players with double fixtures, then count all 15 scores.
+The squad shape that makes this stack work is covered in the Bench Boost guide.

 Requires: a DGW with 8+ teams playing twice AND a bench full of regular starters.